 - Retraining of providers

+- Targeted TA

+- Targeted provider communications

-- Targeted technical assistance
+- Targeted QMR

 - Information Technology system enhancements for the collection of data

 - Change in licensing status

-- Targeted QMR

-- Referral for mandatory provider remediation
+- Referral to the Provider Remediation Committee for mandatory provider remediation

 - Payment retraction or ceasing referrals to providers

 - Review of regulations to identify needed changes

-- Review of policy manuals for changes.
+- Review of policy manuals for changes

 The team identifies barriers to attainment and the steps needed to address them.
-The QRT reexamines data in the following quarter to determine if remediation was successful or if additional action is required.
-The QRT was established in August 2007 in response to CMS's expectations that states implement a quality review process for HCBS waivers.
-This charter shall be reviewed by DBHDS and DMAS on an annual basis or as needed and submitted to the Quality Improvement Committee for review.
+The QRT re-examines data in the following quarter to determine if remediation was successful or if additional action is required.
+If remediation and/or improvement is not recommended for a performance measure that falls below 86%, the justification for that decision will be documented in the meeting minutes.

+The QRT was established in August 2007 in response to CMS's expectations that states implement a Quality Improvement Strategy for HCBS waivers.
+The charter shall be reviewed by DBHDS and DMAS on an annual basis or as needed and submitted to the Quality Improvement Committee for review.

-Model for Quality Improvement
+Model for Quality Improvement: